 The Endangered Species List maintained by the U.S. Fish and Wildlife Service was reviewed.
-The only wildlife species listed for Harris County is the bald eagle (Haliaeetus leucocephalus) which was delisted in August 2007.
+The only wildlife species listed for Harris County is the bald eagle (Haliaeetus leucocephalus) which is proposed to be delisted on August 8, 2007.
 No nesting pairs of bald eagles have been observed at JSC.